 Occasionally, at our discretion, we may include or offer third party products or services on our website.
 These third party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.

-We honor do not track signals and do not track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.
-It's also important to note that we do not allow third party behavioral tracking.
+Installed third party software honors do not track signals and does not track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.

 When it comes to the collection of personal information from children under 13, the Children's Online Privacy Protection Act (COPPA) puts parents in control.
 The Federal Trade Commission, the nation's consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect children's privacy and safety online.